baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-Ubuntu.md

 sudo apt-get install docker.io # Ubuntu 16.04 before
 ```

-***Notice***:
+**NOTE**:

-+ After the Docker installation is complete, use the following command to view the installed version of Docker.
+- After the Docker installation is complete, use the following command to view the installed version of Docker.

 ```shell
 docker version